<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • Charitable funds

-In addition, some programs offer multiple options, including using these funds for closing costs.
+In addition, some programs offer multiple options, including using these funds as a payment for closing costs.
 For a breakdown of what these types of programs are and how to find them, visit our blog.

 Though not every first-time homebuyer will qualify for down payment assistance—or be lucky enough to have a generous relative—they’re worth looking into.
 Examining all your options before plunking down your hard-earned cash is a great way to put your mind at ease when it comes to down payments.

-A trusted APM Loan Officer is here and ready to help you find solutions that get you into your dream home.
-Click here to find an APM Loan Officer near you.
+A trusted APM Loan Officer is ready to help you find solutions that get you into your dream home.
+Click here to locate an APM Loan Officer near you.

 TOP POSTS